cncf/landscape/README.md

 The following rules will produce the most readable and attractive logos:

 1. We require SVGs, as they are smaller, display correctly at any scale, and work on all modern browsers.
-If you only have the logo in another vector format (like AI, EPS, or PSD), please open an issue and we'll convert it to an SVG for you, or you can often do it yourself at https://cloudconvert.com/.
+If you only have the logo in another vector format (like AI or EPS), please open an issue and we'll convert it to an SVG for you, or you can often do it yourself at https://cloudconvert.com/.
 Note that you may need to zip your file to attach it to a GitHub issue.
 1. When multiple variants exist, use stacked (not horizontal) logos.
 For example, we use the second column (stacked), not the first (horizontal), of CNCF project [logos](https://github.com/cncf/artwork/#cncf-incubating-logos).
 1. Don't use reversed logos (i.e., with a non-white, non-transparent background color).
 If you only have a reversed logo, create an issue with it attached and we'll produce a non-reversed version for you.
 1. Logos must include the company, product or project name in English.
 It's fine to also include words from another language.
 If you don't have a version of your logo with the name in it, please open an issue and we'll create one for you (and please specify the font).